 Rarely is a hydrophyte, almost always in uplands (non-wetlands).

 Tree fern up to 10 m tall (very rarely without trunk).
 Trunk covered in long-persistent, peg-like, stipe bases.
 Stipes slender, silvery-white when young, maturing pale brown.
 Harsh to the touch, covered in pale-brown scales.
 Scales without marginal spines.
 Fronds up to 4 m long, horizontal, somewhat arching, 3-pinnate.
 Dead fronds falling.
 Longest primary pinnae 300-550 mm, pale green above, white below (very rarely pale green) below.
 Under surfaces sparingly clad in curly hairs.
 Indusia covering sori at maturity, opening at maturity to form a deep cup with a smooth rim.

 Distinctive.
-Could only be confused with the Raoul Island (Kermadec Island Group) endemic Cyathea milnei which is occasionally cultivated on the New Zealand mainland.
-C. milnei is easily recognised by the pale green rather than white frond under surfaces, and by the persistent skirt of dead fronds.
+In New Zealand Alsophila tricolor could only be confused with the Raoul Island (Kermadec Island Group) endemic A. milnei which is occasionally cultivated on the New Zealand mainland.
+A. milnei is easily recognised by the pale green rather than white frond under surfaces, and by the persistent skirt of dead fronds.
 It is rather cold sensitive.
-Some populations of Cyathea dealbata at Te Paki are distinctive because their fronds have pale grey rather than silvery white under sides and often these plants have a creeping, trunk less (or nearly trunk less) habit.
-Their status needs further investigation, especially as this form can be found at Te Paki growing alongside Cyathea dealbata plants with a well defined trunk and silvery-white frond under sides.
+Some populations of Alsophila tricolor at Te Paki (and less commonyl elsewhere in northern New Zealand) are distinctive because their fronds have pale grey rather than silvery white under sides and often these plants have a creeping, trunk less (or nearly trunk less) habit.
+Their status needs further investigation, especially as this form can be found at Te Paki growing alongside A. tricolor plants with a well defined trunk and silvery-white frond under sides.
 The Te Paki form retains its trunk less (or short trunk) and pale grey frond undersides in cultivation.
 It is very slow growing.

 None (spore bearing)